-Washington has since been been identified as a concealed carry license holder.
-He apparently dropped his carry gun during the melee and was shot by the PSU officers when trying to pick it up.
+Jason Washington has since been been identified as a concealed carry permit holder.
+The Navy veteran apparently dropped his carry gun during the melee and was shot by the PSU officers when trying to pick it up.

 Video footage shows what appears to be a black object attached to Washington’s right side as he’s seen pulling one man off another.
 Two PSU police officers can also be seen.

-“The gun slipped out of the holster when he had fallen, and I think he may have tried to retrieve it,” Smith said.
+“The handgun slipped out of the holster when he had fallen, and I think he may have tried to retrieve it,” Keyaira Smith said.
 “Then they said ‘gun.’”

 The camera turns away when cries of “GUN” are heard and the shots ring out.

 PSU officials are already preparing to defend the university against a lawsuit.
-Leaders convened a closed-to-the-public executive session Friday afternoon to discuss potential litigation.
+Campus public safety office leaders convened a closed-to-the-public executive session Friday afternoon to discuss potential litigation.
 The session came even as leaders knew little about the victim, other than that he likely wasn’t a PSU student.

 Multiple agencies, including the Multnomah County District Attorney’s Office and the Portland Police Bureau Homicide Detail, are conducting an investigation into the incident.
-PSU and PPB have not officially identified Washington or provided many details about the incident.
+PSU and PPB law enforcement agencies have not officially identified Washington or provided many details about the incident.

-Students are now demanding that Portland State disarm their police officers.
+Students are now demanding that Portland State disarm their campus police force officers.

 The Portland State University Student Union is calling on the University to disarm campus officers with a rally scheduled for Sunday — the three-year anniversary of when the university first armed Campus Public Safety Officers.

-The university’s board of trustees cast a controversial vote in 2014 to employ sworn armed police officers on campus.
+The university’s board of trustees cast a controversial vote in 2014 to employ sworn armed police officers for campus safety.